mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### JavaScript compiling

 For JavaScript, we don't need such an elaborate system since JS code is very little compared to CSS.
-For JS we actually import the components ***.js** files directly into the component where the JS is being used.
+For JS we import the components ***.js** files directly into the component where the JS is being used.
 The components we are using for this post don't use JS, but if you look inside `card.stories.jsx`, I have commented near the top of the file how the component's JS file would be imported if JS was needed.

 If the need for a more automated JavaScript processing workflow arose, we could easily integrate JS into one of the task we are building in this post.